amitsandhel/PA273-Potentiostat-Software/README.md

 **by Amit Sandhel**

-This software is designed to operate the PA273 potentiostat developed using Python.
+This software is designed to operate the PA273 potentiostat developed using Python with a built in simulator for software and hardware testing development.
 Two pdf manuals are provided.
 Read both manuals before operating the potentiostat.
 It is recommended to run the software using the simulator setting to understand software functionality.

 Currently the software has two versions: